srcML/stereocode/README.md

 ## Output

-Stereocode outputs an annotated archive for each input archive and optionally a report file.
+Stereocode outputs an annotated archive for each input archive and optionaly a report file.

 By default annotated archives have the same name/path as the input archive with `annotated.xml` at the end of the name.
+There are options to overwrite the input file or specify a output file name.

 The <class> and <function> tags are given a stereotype attribute:
 ```
 <class st:stereotype="entity"> ... </class>
-<function st:stereotype="entity"> ... </function>
+<function st:stereotype="get"> ... </function>
 ```

 Class stereotypes: